NOOBJAMES345/Cinar-s-Meeting-Pad/README.md

 - `/hardware`: KiCad PCB and Schematic files.
 - `/firmware`: code.py (KMK Firmware configuration).
 - `/case`: 3D design files for the enclosure.

-# Notes on Hardware
-In the schematic, a 128x64 OLED symbol was used because a 128x32 symbol was unavailable.
-However, the physical build will use a 128x32 OLED display.
-The pinout remains the same (I2C).

 ## Visuals
 <img width="1385" height="754" alt="Macropad" src="https://github.com/user-attachments/assets/15301c08-44a4-4fc0-bedc-ea94af4f8d21" />